pgoltstein/category-learning-visual-areas/README.md

 gin get-content
 ```

-Or, if you prefer, you can download the data manually from the gin.g-node
+Or, if you prefer, you can instead download the data manually from the gin.g-node
 https://gin.g-node.org/pgoltstein/category-learning-visual-areas

 #### Part 0c: Download the code